dmg-maintainers/dmg-maintainers.github.io/content/post/25-11-13-lashisouthasiatour/index.md

 [Lashi Bandara](author/lashi-bandara) visited [Aprameyan Parthasarathy](https://math.iitm.ac.in//innerfaculty.php?fname=Aprameyan%20P) at  [IIT-Madras](https://math.iitm.ac.in/) on invitation from 6th to 10th October.

-In the IIT-Madras Maths Colloquium, he gave a talk titled "Functional calculus, garnished with a little geometry"
+In the IIT-Madras Maths Colloquium, he gave a talk titled "Functional calculus, garnished with a little geometry".

 <!--more-->

 ![](IITM-talk.jpeg)

-IIT-Madras maintains a beautiful tradition of keeping a collection of their colloquium talks hand-written by the speaker into a book
+IIT-Madras maintains a beautiful tradition of keeping a collection of their colloquium talks hand-written by the speaker into a book.

 ![](IITM-book.jpeg)